SEARCH

 If a (certified) organic approach to seed production is important to you, buying organic seeds is a way to support this.

-Most seeds sold to home gardeners are not organically-grown though so availability is not great.
+Most seeds sold to home gardeners are not organically-grown so there aren’t a lot of organic seeds on the market (demand and supply rules).

 For home gardening practices, the word “organic” is somewhat confusing and contradictory. with no set or shared meaning.
 You cannot assume anything when someone says they are an “organic gardener”—it’s always enlightening to ask specific questions about garden practices to learn more.